Volt Electronic Banking Save, Spend & CMA Terms and Conditions

 BILLER is any person you can make a payment to using BPAY®.

-BPAY® is a registered trademark owned by BPAY Limited ABN 69 079 137 518 and a system you can use to make payments from your Volt Spend account to others, generally, suppliers of goods or services to you.
+BPAY® is a registered trademark owned by BPAY Limited ABN 69 079 137 518 and a system you can use to make payments from your Volt Spend or CMA account to others, generally, suppliers of goods or services to you.

 BPAY® SCHEME means the scheme operated by BPAY which governs the way in which Osko is provided.